By Dr. Mercola

 But what does this have to do with humans?

-Cytokinins have also been found to have anti-thrombolytic properties so may lower your risk for blood clots.
+Cytokinins have also been found to have anti-thrombolytic properties, so they may lower your risk for blood clots.
 But coconut's heart benefits don't stop there.
-They have also been shown to have anti-cancer effects.
+They have also been shown to have anti-cancer effects.8

 According to Bruce Fife: